sonicle-webtop/docs/installation.rst

 Properties
 ^^^^^^^^^^

-WebTop supports some configuration and debugging settings that can be enabled through Java properties.
+WebTop supports some configuration and debugging settings that can be enabled through Java properties to control application behaviour.
 Properties can be specified in two ways:

-1. System property: these properties are usually set by passing the ``-D`` flag to the Java virtual machine.
+1. Startup/System property: these properties are usually set by passing the ``-D`` flag to the Java virtual machine.
+This is the classic operative mode and so no other configuration is needed.
 2. WebTop property: these properties are defined in a specific property file that is loaded during startup.
+This allow to not fill up the Java command-line, making configuration more clear.

-In order to enable the WebTop property way, the system property ``webtop.etc.dir`` must be specified first, this will instruct the application where to find customized configuration files.
+In order to enable this second operative mode, the startup/system property ``webtop.etc.dir`` must be specified firstly, this will instruct the application where to find customized configuration files.
 Then the property file will be looked-up using the following logic:

 1. Startup process tries to find a file called ``webtop.properties`` in ``${PROP_ETC_DIR}`` directory.